AKloc/BookNotes/Technical/Designing Data-Intensive Applications.md

 	- **Scalability**: a system's ability to cope with increased load.
 		- "If the system grows in a particular way, what are our options for coping with the growth?"
 		- Load: needs to be described by "load parameters," e.g. requests per second to a server, ratio of reads to writes, number of enrollees online, hit rate on cache...
 		- Twitter example: They zeroed in on two critical operations, posting a tweet and viewing the home timeline and then designed for scalability with those in mind.
-Their strategies changesd
+Their strategies changed as the platform gained steam by doing things like treating a celebrity's tweets differently from a normie's.
+		- Once you have load factors, you can investigate what happens to the system when those load factors increa
 	- Maintainability